-What is Social Anxiety?
+What is Social Anxiety Disorder?

-Social anxiety involves an excessive fear of social situations.
+Social anxiety disorder involves an excessive fear of social situations.
 Sufferers will often fear being embarrassed or worry about being negatively evaluated by others.
 Anticipatory anxiety and situational avoidance are common, and individuals may endure social situations with a high level of discomfort.
 Everyone’s experience of social anxiety is likely to be different.
-The scope of the anxiety may be focused on specific types of social situations or generalised to almost any social encounter.
+The scope of the anxiety may be focused on specific types of social situations or generalised to almost any social or public encounter.
 Please see here for technical definitions.

 Children and young people with social anxiety may avoid school.
 Severe social anxiety has the potential to impact every aspect of communication and interaction with others.